nomomo/Multiple-Monitors-Chrome-Remote-Desktop/README.en.md

 - Link to the download page: <https://github.com/nomomo/Multiple-Monitors-Chrome-Remote-Desktop/releases>
 - Unzip the downloaded zip file.
 - Run *Multiple-Monitors-Chrome-Remote-Desktop.exe*. **Windows Defender or antivirus program may block the app because it is not digitally signed.
 For antivirus programs, add the downloaded file to an exception; for Windows Depender, click "More info" and then click the Run button.**
-- Running the exe file will launch Chrome Remote Desktop across all monitors.
+- When you run the exe file, the browser opens across all monitors and connects to the Chrome Remote Desktop access page <https://remotedesktop.google.com/access>.
 - To use keyboard shortcuts in Chrome Remote Desktop, such as Alt+Tab or Alt+F4, press the (>) button on the right after connecting remotely to open the menu, then click "Fullscreen".
+It may feel like nothing has changed, but if you press Alt+Tab, you should see the shortcut working within Remote Desktop.
 - To quit the app, press Disconnect from the menu after connecting remotely, then press Alt+F4 to exit while the remote connection is closed.

 ## User settings